 - Add the chickpeas to the baking sheet lined with parchment paper, and set aside.

 - Now, add the jackfruit to the emptied food processor (no need to wipe it out).
 Pulse a few times to break up and roughly shred the jackfruit.
 Add the shredded jackfruit to the baking sheet with the chickpeas.
-Season the mix with the above “chicken" seasoning: salt, onion powder, and pepper.
+Season the mix with the above 'chicken' seasoning: salt, onion powder, and pepper.

 - In the meantime, chop the veggies.